arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 With the header pins and cutting the appropriate solder jumpers, it is possible to control the LSM6DSOXTR with 3-wire SPI or 4-wire SPI, connecting other sensors to it.
 Check the LSM6DSOXTR datasheet for more details.

-It is possible to change the I2C adress for the module with a small hardware change.
-For this the exposed pads on the bottom of the board corresponding with the desired adress (0x6A or 0x6B) must be separated shorted together and the oposite set of pads needs to be separated.
+It is possible to change the I2C address for the module with a small hardware change.
+For this the exposed pads on the bottom of the board corresponding with the desired address (0x6A or 0x6B) must be separated shorted together and the opposite set of pads needs to be separated.
 Image for reference is changing from the (default) 0x6A to 0x6B.
 Please remember to disconnect the modules when making these changes.

 ![](assets/AdressChangeIMU.png)